liviaz/liviaz.github.io/_posts/2016-10-01-predicting-viability.md

 ![morphology grading](../images/model-selection-plot.svg)
 </div>

-Here our previous intuition is confirmed, and it again appears that the 4-parameter modified SLS has the lowest testing error and thus is the best model to describe the mechanical behavior of a 1-cell embryo.
+Although it is difficult to tell from just looking, the 4-parameter model has slightly lower testing error than the 3 and 5-parameter models (p < 0.01).
+Therefore we can see our previous intuition is confirmed, and the 4-parameter modified SLS is the best model to describe the mechanical behavior of a 1-cell embryo.
 Because this is still a bulk model, it is important to note that the 4 parameters do not correspond to individual structures within the embryo, but rather describe its behavior as if it were a homogeneous material.

 ### Predicting viability